The multicolor powder material for 3D printing allows you to print multi-color models, even with photographic quality.

 To better paint on the model we apply a multiresolution modifier and click on subdivide.

-The model may appear to be facet.
-We click on to make it softer and softer smooth in shading in the menu on the left that can be recalled with t.
+The model may appear faceted.
+To make it softer and smoother, click on smooth in shading in the menu on the left that can be recalled with t.

 With F we can, by dragging the mouse, increase or decrease the size of the brush.